Aantrreksh/sql-query/catalog_management.md

 # Getting started with the catalog
 {: #getting_started_catalog}

 Each instance of {{site.data.keyword.sqlquery_full}} includes a database catalog that you can use to register and manage table definitions for your data on {{site.data.keyword.cos_full}}.
-Catalog syntax is compatible with Hive Metastore syntax.
+Catalog syntax is compatible with Hive metastore syntax.
 See how to [work with the catalog](#usage) and refer to the [Catalog management](/docs/sql-query?topic=sql-query-sql-reference#chapterHiveCatalog) section of the SQL reference.

 ## Benefits
 {: #benefits}